 Packing Tip #6 – Label boxes with the name of the room they’re destined for, and label those containing things you’ll need right away, like bedding, kids’ toys or your computer, with ‘OPEN ME FIRST’.

-wrap in heavy duty bubble wrap, tape moving pads securely around item
+- wrap in heavy duty bubble wrap, tape moving pads securely around the item

 Don’t forget to consider the seasons and climate differences you’ll be exposed to in your new location.
 You simply might not need that fleece-lined parka or collection of flip-flops.
 Think, too, about things like the activities you’re apt to engage in, and whether you might be considered a hard-to-fit size where you’re going.